162tmac/let-the-coin-decide/README.md

     description: A web app that helps you make decsions by asking for input for a number of outcomes and selecting a random outcome. app name: Let The Coin Decide

+A live version of the site can be found [here](https://let-the-coin-decide.herokuapp.com/).

 ## Summary

 This is a Flask web app that is built with HTML, CSS, Bootstrap and Python.